awsdocs/aws-javascript-developer-guide-v2/emc-examples-jobs.md

 ![\[JavaScript code example that applies to Node.js execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/images/nodeicon.png)

 **This Node\.js code example shows:**
++ How to specify the account\-specific endpoint to use with AWS Elemental MediaConvert\.
 + How to create transcoding jobs in AWS Elemental MediaConvert\.
 + How to cancel a transcoding job\.
 + How to retrieve the JSON for a completed transcoding job\.